YouVersion Logo

 Communication between husband and wife can become equally muddled unless we follow the scriptural wisdom offered in James 1:19: Be quick to listen, slow to speak, and slow to become angry.
 Author‐counselors Chuck and Barb Snyder recommend a “quick listening” technique based on this verse.
 Following a disagreement, a husband and wife sit down together and fully explain their feelings about the issue.
 The catch is that the other spouse can’t interrupt.
 Partners may try this and still disagree, but by giving their opinion and listening to their mate’s, they’ll increase their chances of understanding each other . . . and of staying best friends.

-• Do you sometimes feel that you tell me one thing and I hear something else?
+• Do you sometimes feel that you say one thing and your spouse hears something else?

-• Do either of us tend to interrupt before the other can fully express himself or herself?
+• Do you tend to interrupt before others can fully express himself or herself?

-• If we tried “quick listening” after all our disagreements, how might it change our marriage?
+• If you tried “quick listening” after all your disagreements, how might it change your marriage?

-Father, we want to put Your truths about listening, speaking, and controlling anger to work in our marriage.
-We ask You to give us Your grace and strength.
-Help us to stick with it—and help us to notice the good results!
+Father, I want to put Your truths about listening, speaking, and controlling anger to work in my marriage.
+I ask You to give me Your grace and strength.
+Help me to stick with it—and help me to notice the good results!
 Amen.

 About this Plan